-SICARs, such as mentioned in point (b), are fully subject to income taxes but income arising from assets held in risk capital is exempt.
+SICARs, such as mentioned in point (b), are fully subject to income taxes, but the income arising from assets held in risk capital is exempt.
 As the purpose of a SICAR is limited to investments in risk capital, all of its income should theoretically be exempt from income taxes.
 If SICARs opt for an opaque entity form, double tax treaties should, in principle, be applicable to them.

 Domestic income tax

 CIT and MBT

 The taxable profit as determined for CIT purposes is applicable, with minor adjustments, for MBT purposes.
 MBT rates vary depending on the municipality in which the company's registered office or undertaking is located.